shannonmoeller/gulp-hb/README.md

 ### `data` `{String|Array.<String>|Object|Function}`

 An object literal, a glob string matching data files, an array of glob strings, or a function returning any of these.
-Globbed files are merged into an object structure which mirrors the directory structure and file names.
+Globbed data files are merged into an object structure which mirrors the directory structure and file names.

 ### `file` `{Boolean}` (default: `true`)